-IPCC - International Panel on Climate Change - founded in 1988, the IPPC is an intergovernmental body of the United Nations.
-Its job is to advance scientific knowledge about climate change caused by human activities.
+IPCC - Intergovernmental Panel on Climate Change - founded in 1988, the IPPC is an intergovernmental body of the United Nations that assesses scientific knowledge about climate change.

 Lag indicator - an indicator that involves a significant delay between when an action is taken and when a difference is measurable.